Welcome to Coker College. Here, it’s your story—what do you want it to say?

 Coker operates on a selective, rolling admissions process (with a preferred application deadline of March 15th).
 Our dedicated Admissions staff personally guide each applicant throughout every step of the process, from campus visit to financial aid.
 Once an application is complete, a decision is made by the admissions committee within two weeks.

-Coker’s student body is a close-knit family of approximately 1,250 undergraduate men and women from 28 states and 14 countries.
-The student population is about 67 percent female and 33 percent male, with 40 percent African-American students and 46 percent minority students.
+Coker’s student body is a close-knit family of approximately 1,200 students from 22 states and16 countries.
+The student population is about 60 percent female and 40 percent male, with 33 percent African-American students and 46 percent for all minority students.